Shivam-3921/Weather_image_classification/README.md

 - `weather_prediction.ipynb`: The main notebook containing the entire workflow from preprocessing to evaluation
 - `dataset/`: Contains subfolders of weather images organized by class (e.g., `cloudy/`, `foggy/`, etc.)
 ---

+## Conclusion

+Transfer learning is a powerful technique in image classification, where we freeze the layers of a pretrained model (here ResNet-18) and train only the final layer.
+This approach achieves significantly better results than a custom CNN, as demonstrated in the Jupyter notebook.